This page lists useful resources and information for VCSE organisations during the Coronavirus (Covid-19) pandemic.

 Please note that although this page is updated regularly, the information contained may not be fully up to date.
 If you are aware of information that you think would be useful for this page, please email Viki Lee at GMCVO.

-Charity Digital have a Covid-19 Resource Hub which includes list of tech vendors who are making their services available free or discounted.
+Charity Digital have a Covid-19 Resource Hub to help charities and non-profits move their activities online/virtually.
 Visit the web page here.

 Lightful have put together a list of useful free resources, mainly around digital communiations and fundraising during this challenging time.
 View the list here.